ManhTrinhNguyen/Jenkins-Docker-Excercise-Shared-Library/README.md

 4. Set SCM to **Git -> Add enpoint and credentials of Jenkins Shared Repo to that**
 ## User Jenkins share Library
 1. **In Jenkinsfile** : @Library('name-of-jenkins-share-lib')
+## Extract Groovy script by using class
+1. In /src create a package
+2. Define a class
+3. Implement Serilizable to support saving a state of the execution if the pipeline is paused and resumed : `class Docker implements Serializable `
+4. We don't have syntax in the source package .
+So we will pass the parameter from these method : ` def script Docker(script){}` script will hold all the pipelines ENV